MattMcAdams/new-tab/README.md

 1. Clone the repo and open "about:debugging" in Firefox Developer Edition.
 2. Then select "load temporary addon" and navigate to manifest.json in this directory to load it.
-3. You'll need to repeat this process each time you restart firefox until I publish a proper signed release.
+3. You'll need to repeat this process each time you restart Firefox until I publish a proper signed release.

 ## Customization